The timing values for low-level

 operations were adjusted for better performance with fast

-storage devices, such as
+storage devices, such as SSD.

-primarily affects read operations for
+This enhancement primarily affects read operations for

-columns in compressed
+BLOB columns in

 (Bug #13702112, Bug #64258)